nbx3/pihole-exporter/README.md

 A comprehensive Prometheus exporter for **Pi-hole v6**, written in Nim with zero external dependencies.

-Queries 19 Pi-hole API endpoints concurrently to expose ~40 metrics — covering everything from core DNS stats to DHCP leases, network devices, system health, and database info.
+Queries 19 Pi-hole API endpoints sequentially to expose ~40 metrics — covering everything from core DNS stats to DHCP leases, network devices, system health, and database info.
 Reuses a single API session across scrapes and caches responses to avoid rate limiting.

 ## Architecture